Uncertainty-Guided Appearance-Motion Association Network for Out-of-Distribution Action Detection: Our Proposed UAAN

-To learn the above opinions, we define the Beta loss function by computing its Bayes risk for the action predictor.
+For learning the above opinions, we introduce the Beta loss function by computing its Bayes risk for our action classification module.
 For the binary cross-entropy loss for each action $i$ over a batch of actors, we introduce the following loss: